Enduring Inspiration

 Paul Schulenburg (1957-)

-Paul Schulenburg attended Boston University College of Fine Arts.
-Contrary to the trends of that time, Boston University provided an educational foundation that emphasized the fundamentals of classical art training: anatomy and form, color, composition and draftsmanship.
-He earned his BFA degree in painting in 1979.
+Paul Schulenburg attended Boston University College of Fine Arts where he earned his BFA degree in painting in 1979, an educational foundation that emphasized the fundamentals of classical art training: anatomy and form, color, composition and draftsmanship.

 In the 1980s and ‘90s Paul created artwork for publication.
 His work won many awards and was published worldwide.
 Clients included: Digital, Cigna, Fidelity, Hewlett-Packard, IBM, Sunoco, TIME, U.S. News and World Report, The Wall Street Journal, Cahners, Prentice Hall, Houghton Mifflin and Ziff-Davis.